SlimC/voice-of-the-customer/README.md

     CLOUDANT_URL=
     CLOUDANT_USERNAME=
     CLOUDANT_PASSWORD=
-    CLOUDANT_DB=
+    CLOUDANT_DB=voc_ask_db
     ```

-11. The Natural Language Classifier service must be trained before you can successfully use this application.
+11. <a name="step11"></a>The Natural Language Classifier service must be trained before you can successfully use this application.
 The training data is provided in `resources/classifier-training-data.csv`.
-Adapt the following curl command to train your classifier (replace the username and password with the service credentials of the Natural Language Classifier created in step 7:
+Adapt the following curl command to train your classifier (replace the username and password with the service credentials of the Natural Language Classifier created in [step 7](#step7):
 ```
 curl -u "{username}":"{password}" -F training_data=@resources/classifier-training-data.csv -F training_metadata="{\"language\":\"en\",\"name\":\"My Classifier\"}" "https://gateway.watsonplatform.net/natural-language-classifier/api/v1/classifiers"
 ```